The Best Sources of Small Business Grants & Loans in Ontario

 It may seem simple, but these categories contain a number of different types of lenders, each offering their own unique grant and loan options.
 To complicate matters further, the numerous grants or loans each lender offers will have different application requirements and approval criteria.

 If you’re looking for small business funding in Ontario, the first step is to determine which funding source and type of lender is best for you.
-Not all businesses will be eligible for funding from every type of lender—for example, many government programs, as well as commercial lenders like banks, will have very strict approval requirements that exclude most small businesses.
-Understanding the various options available from each funding source will help you narrow down your search so you can focus on preparing applications for business funding that are more likely to succeed.
+Not all businesses will be eligible for funding from every type of lender — for example, many government programs, as well as commercial lenders like banks, will have very strict approval requirements that exclude most small businesses.
+Understanding the various options available from each funding source will help you narrow down your search so you can focus on preparing applications for business loan that are more likely to succeed.

 Regardless of funding source, small business funding options in Ontario are typically categorized by audience type, city, and purpose of funding: